nxrighthere/ENet-CSharp/README.md

 `Host.EnableCompression()` enables packet-level compression.

-`Host.IgnoreConnections(bool state)` prevents access to the host for new incoming connections.
+`Host.PreventConnections(bool state)` prevents access to the host for new incoming connections.

 `Host.Broadcast(byte channelID, ref Packet packet)` queues a packet to be sent to all peers associated with the host.